abhishek-2k23/templify_backend/README.md

 ## 1. **Project Overview**

 This backend is designed to provide a secure, user-centric file management system.
 Users can upload, list, update, and delete files (PDF, TXT, XLS, DOC) via RESTful API endpoints.
 All files are stored in the cloud (Cloudinary), and file metadata is managed in a MongoDB database.
-Each file is associated with a user’s email, allowing for multi-user, multi-file management.
+Each file is associated with a user's email, allowing for multi-user, multi-file management.

 ---